-Disaster planning and personnel executives from all industries can use this research to compare - or begin creating - their own attendance and pay policies to address a flu-like pandemic.
+Disaster planning and personnel executives from throughout the healthcare manufacturing industry can use this research to compare - or begin creating - their own attendance and pay policies to address a flu-like pandemic.

 · Attendance/Pay Policies for Union and Nonunion Workers

 · Planning Polices for Vendors/Contractors and Employee Questions

 Respondents’ data is segmented in two views: the total benchmark class and the utility industry segment.
 For workforce policies, survey data is further segmented by union and nonunion segments.